topjohnwu/Magisk/docs/applets.md

 ```

 ### magiskhide
-This is the command-line tool to control the state of MagiskHide.
+This is the CLI to control the state of MagiskHide.

 Command help message: